 The story of how one start-up is combining the power of robotics, AI, and IoT to solve a trillion-dollar problem.

-What does it take to start a tech business?
+What does it take to launch an IoT start-up?

 I am fairly certain that questions will have been asked a few times.
 I am equally sure that we have all heard a few pretty incredible stories about the origin of some world changing ideas.